| Date | Name | City | Province | Licensed | Victims | Deaths | Injuries | Suicide | Firearms | OIC Impact |

 Unknown

-On February 1, 2025, four people were found dead in a residence on Carry the Kettle Nakoda Nation in southern Saskatchewan.
-The Royal Canadian Mounted Police (RCMP) investigated the deaths, which were determined to be suspicious in nature.
-The RCMP later charged a 15-year-old and an 18-year-old man with four counts of first-degree murder.
+Incident Summary: On February 2025, four people were fatally shot inside a home in Carry the Kettle Nakoda Nation, Saskatchewan.
+The Saskatchewan RCMP investigated the incident and charged two individuals, a 15-year-old and an 18-year-old man, with four counts of first-degree murder.

 Well-Supported Details: